VUVRTroopers/shess/README.md

 * **Online Multiplayer (No Server Required):** Seamless peer-to-peer online play using `PeerJS` and WebRTC.
 Generate a room code, send it to a friend, and play instantly.
 * **Advanced CPU AI:** Practice against an AI that calculates trajectories, values pieces, and executes kinetic attacks based on a Minimax depth-simulation engine.
 * **Deep Customization:** Open the hood and tweak the physics engine in real-time.
 Adjust the mass, friction, bounce, and drag of any piece, or load wild presets like "Ice Rink," "Glass Cannons," or "Sumo."
-* **Visuals & Audio:** Pprocedural shatter animations, kinetic shockwaves, and dynamic audio scaling based on impact velocity.
+* **Visuals & Audio:** Procedural shatter animations, kinetic shockwaves, and dynamic audio scaling based on impact velocity.

 ## 🎮 How to Play